gbudjeakp/starwars-infobook/README.md

 # Starwars Info Book
-A small application that uses the starwars API to give you all the information about your favourite starwars characters, ships etc
+A small application that uses the starwars API to give you some information about your favourite starwars characters.

 In the project directory, you can run: